roc-streaming/roc-toolkit/docs/sphinx/development/coding_guidelines.rst

     <span></span>

-* Log (using ``roc_log``) important events and information needed to understand why an error occurred.
+* Carefully log (using ``roc_log``) all important events and information needed to understand why an error occurred.

 .. raw:: html

     <span></span>

 * Panic (using ``roc_panic``) when a contract or an invariant is broken.
-A panic is always preferred over a crash.
+A panic is always preferred over a crash or undefined behavior.
 However, remember that panics are only for bugs in Roc itself.
 Never panic on invalid or unexpected data from the outside world.

 Coding style
 ============